 Surely, someone like Google does it better?
 Their search engine interface is the world’s simplest and best designed user interface.
 Surely, they can come up with an e-Commerce product information management system that’s better?

 Well, yes, kind of.

 But also, no.

 Though Google aren’t strictly an e-Commerce store, they do “sell” products by letting you advertise on Google Shopping.
-And to advertise on Google Shopping, you need to set yourself up on the Google Merchant Centre.
+And to do that, you need to be set up on Google Merchant Centre.